Overview

 Mechanical valves :-

-which are usually made from materials such as plastic, carbon, or metal.
+These valves are usually made from materials such as plastic, carbon, or metal.
 Mechanical valves are strong, and they last a long time.
-Because blood tends to stick to mechanical valves and create blood clots, patients with these valves will need to take blood-thinning medicines (called anticoagulants) for the rest of their lives.
+With the plastic and the carbon they are able to live for a long time because blood tends to stick to mechanical valves and create blood clots, patients with these valves will need to take blood-thinning medicines (called anticoagulants) for the rest of their lives with the complete use of medication the patient can easily cure the disease and the pain of the valves heart replacement.

 Biological valves :-

-which are made from animal tissue (called a xenograft) or taken from the human tissue of a donated heart (called an allograft or homograft).
+The biological valves are totally opposite from the mechanical valves because of the use of both of them are different like the mechanical valves are made from the carbon and other material but the biological valves are specially designed with the animal tissues and that is called a xenograft or taken from the human tissue of a donated heart (called an allograft or homograft).
 Sometimes, a patient's own tissue can be used for valve replacement (called an autograft).
 Patients with biological valves usually do not need to take blood-thinning medicines.
-These valves are not as strong as mechanical valves, though, and they may need to be replaced every 10 years or so.
+These valves are not as strong as mechanical valves, though, and they may need to be replaced every 10 years or so as we have already said that there is a huge difference between both of them.
 Biological valves break down even faster in children and young adults, so these valves are used most often in elderly patients.

 Traditional heart valve surgery :